Rangers vs. Twins Player Props Betting Odds

 MLB Props Today: Texas Rangers

+- In 24 starts this season, he's earned a quality start in 13 of them.

-- Montgomery has pitched five or more innings in seven straight games and will look to extend that streak.
+- Scherzer has made 20 starts of five or more innings in 24 chances this season, and averages 5.8 frames when he pitches.

-- He has finished five appearances without allowing an earned run in 25 chances this season.
+- He has five appearances with no earned runs allowed in 24 chances this season.

 |Opponent